openxc-retro-gauge/retro-gauge/android/README.md

 ### FT Driver

-The Gauge Driver also requires the [FTDriver by ksksue](https://github.com/ksksue/FTDriver).
+The Gauge Driver also requires [our fork of FTDriver](https://github.com/openxc/FTDriver) on the `openxc` branch.
 Download this library and import it into the same Eclipse workspace as the Gauge project to fix compile errors.

 If there are still errors, go to the `Android` properties for the `GaugeDriverActivity` project and manually re-link the `openxc` and `FTDriver`